orgua/shepherd_v2_planning/docs/10_capes/concept_capes.md

 - try to keep power (constant) for the not connected target, so it can run independently
 - allow different targets (probably limited by software) even fpga or other untypical combinations
 - handling with standardized data interfaces:
-    - maximize gpio-count between beagle and target, parallel usage also for programmer-pins and uart if possible / needed (and spi if feasable)
+    - maximize gpio-count between beagle and target, parallel usage also for programmer-pins and uart if possible / needed (and spi if feasible)
     - host-cpu should offer SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator (if PRU cant access host gpio periphery)
     - reasons: PRU is very static (pin-dir is predefined), python needs access to all pins
 - target could also use i2c-bus to enable eprom-storage for config- and ID-Data